Comcast (CMCSA) Q2 2017 Results - Earnings Call Transcript

 Programming expenses increased 12% during the quarter, and on a year-to-date basis, reflecting the timing of contract renewals.
 Non-programming expenses increased 1.4% this quarter as we benefit from the investments we have made in customer experience initiatives, as well as overall disciplined cost management.
 Notably, customer service expenses declined 1.1% this quarter even as we grew customer relationships by 3.2%.

-Despite the higher rate of programming expense growth, our year-to-date EBITDA margin of 40.4% has improved by 10 basis points, compared to the same period in 2016.
+Despite the higher rate of programming expense growth, our year-to-date EBITDA margin of 40.4% has improved by 10 basis points compared to the same period in 2016.
 The improvement was driven by growth in higher-margin services such as high-speed Internet and Business Services, as well as the lower rate of growth in non-programming expenses.

 As we look forward, we now expect the full year 2017 EBITDA margin to be flat compared to 2016, which was 40.2%.
 The improvement relative to our original guidance from earlier this year is equally split between programming and non-programming expenses.